alindeman/rector/README.md

 [![Build Status](https://secure.travis-ci.org/alindeman/rector.png)](http://travis-ci.org/alindeman/rector)

-** RECTOR IS CURRENTLY VAPORWARE; THIS README IS SIMPLY MY THOUGHTS ON HOW IT MIGHT WORK **

 Rector allows coordination of a number of jobs spawned with a mechanism like Resque (though any job manager will do).
 If you are able to parallelize the processing of a task, yet all these tasks are generating metrics,